-We make forward-looking statements in this prospectus supplement within the meaning of Section 27A of the Securities Act of 1933, as amended, or the Securities Act, and Section 21E of the Exchange Act that are subject to risks and uncertainties.
+We make forward-looking statements in this prospectus supplement within the meaning of Section 27A of the Securities Act and Section 21E of the Exchange Act that are subject to risks and uncertainties.
 For these statements, we claim the protections of the safe harbor for forward-looking statements contained in such Sections.
 These forward-looking statements include information about possible or assumed future results of our business, financial condition, liquidity, results of operations, plans and objectives.
 When we use the words "believe," "expect," "anticipate," "estimate," "plan," "continue," "intend," "should," "may" or similar expressions, we intend to identify forward-looking statements.

 Forward-looking statements are subject to significant risks and uncertainties.
 Investors are cautioned against placing undue reliance on such statements.
 Actual results may differ materially from those set forth in the forward-looking statements.
-Factors that could cause actual results to differ materially from those described in the forward-looking statements are contained in our 2014 10-K that was filed with the SEC, and include risks discussed in other periodic reports that we file with the SEC.
+Factors that could cause actual results to differ materially from those described in the forward-looking statements are contained in our 2015 10-K that was filed with the SEC, and include risks discussed in other periodic reports that we file with the SEC.
 Statements regarding the following subjects, among others, may be forward-looking:

-- our expectations related to our equity method investment in wind projects (as described in Note 1 of the audited financial statements in our 2014 10-K filed March 9, 2015); - expectations and estimates relating to our financial results for 2015 and the quarter ended March 31, 2015; - our expected recovery from the EnergySource LLC, or EnergySource, loan; - · our acquisition and integration of American Wind Capital Company, LLC, or AWCC as well as subsequent real estate acquisitions; - our expectations related to payments under our \$14 million senior secured debt securities in an operating wind project; - · the use of proceeds from this offering; - the state of government legislation, regulation and policies that support energy efficiency, renewable energy and sustainable infrastructure projects and that enhance the economic feasibility of energy efficiency, renewable energy and sustainable infrastructure projects and the general market demands for such projects; - · market trends in our industry, energy markets, commodity prices, interest rates, the debt and lending markets or the general economy; - our business and investment strategy; - · our ability to complete potential new financing opportunities in our pipeline; - our relationships with originators, investors, market intermediaries and professional advisers; - · competition from other providers of financing; - our or any other companies' projected operating results; - actions and initiatives of the U.S. federal, state and local governments and changes to U.S. federal, state and local government policies and the execution and impact of these actions, initiatives and policies; - the state of the U.S. economy generally or in specific geographic regions, states or municipalities; economic trends and economic recoveries;
+- · our expected returns and performance of our investments; - the state of government legislation, regulation and policies that support energy efficiency, renewable energy and sustainable infrastructure projects and that enhance the economic feasibility of energy efficiency, renewable energy and sustainable infrastructure projects and the general market demands for such projects; - · market trends in our industry, energy markets, commodity prices, interest rates, the debt and lending markets or the general economy; - our business and investment strategy; - availability of opportunities to finance energy efficiency, renewable energy and sustainable infrastructure projects and our ability to complete potential new opportunities in our pipeline; - · our relationships with originators, investors, market intermediaries and professional advisers; - · competition from other providers of financing; - our or any other companies' projected operating results; - actions and initiatives of the U.S. federal, state and local governments and changes to U.S. federal, state and local government policies, regulations, tax laws and rates and the execution and impact of these actions, initiatives and policies; - · the state of the U.S. economy generally or in specific geographic regions, states or municipalities; economic trends and economic recoveries; - · our ability to obtain and maintain financing arrangements on favorable terms, including securitizations; - · general volatility of the securities markets in which we participate; - changes in the value of our assets, our portfolio of assets and our investment and underwriting process;

-- our ability to obtain and maintain financing arrangements on favorable terms, including securitizations; - · general volatility of the securities markets in which we participate; - · changes in the value of our assets, our portfolio of assets and our underwriting process; - · interest rate and maturity mismatches between our assets and any borrowings used to fund such assets; - changes in interest rates and the market value of our target assets; - · changes in commodity prices; - · effects of hedging instruments on our target assets; - rates of default or decreased recovery rates on our target assets; - the degree to which our hedging strategies may or may not protect us from interest rate volatility; - · impact of and changes in governmental regulations, tax law and rates, accounting guidance and similar matters; - our ability to maintain our qualification as a REIT for U.S. federal income tax purposes; - our ability to maintain our exception from registration under the 1940 Act; - · availability of opportunities to originate energy efficiency, renewable energy and sustainable infrastructure projects; - availability of qualified personnel; - · estimates relating to our ability to make distributions to our stockholders in the future; and - our understanding of our competition.
+- interest rate and maturity mismatches between our assets and any borrowings used to fund such assets; - · changes in interest rates and the market value of our assets and target assets; - · changes in commodity prices; - · effects of hedging instruments on our assets; - rates of default or decreased recovery rates on our assets; - · the degree to which our hedging strategies may or may not protect us from interest rate volatility; - · impact of and changes in accounting guidance and similar matters; - our ability to maintain our qualification as a REIT; - our ability to maintain our exception from registration under the 1940 Act; - availability of qualified personnel; - · estimates relating to our ability to make distributions to our stockholders in the future; and - · our understanding of our competition.